gvwilson/thirdbit/src/fiction/makers-return/index.md

-A gasp ran through the townspeople as something large and rectangular appeared in the opening, tilted, and began to clamber down on four sturdy mechanical legs.
+A gasp ran through the townspeople as something large and rectangular appeared in the opening, tilted, and began to make its way down on four sturdy mechanical legs.
-A second identical shape appeared behind it.
+A second shape appeared behind it.

 Sindy's heart went into her throat.
 The two bots looked like Beevy,